 - Location: Alcoa

 - Distance to Downtown Knoxville: A 20-minute taxi will cost about $35.
 There are no public transportation options.

 McGhee Tyson Airport serves the Knoxville metro area from the town of Alcoa, approximately 12 miles south of the city.
 Allegiant, American Airlines, Delta, Frontier, and United operate flights year-round.
 With 130 daily flights, about 20 of which are nonstop, the airport accommodates more than 2 million passengers a year.

 Several chain restaurants provide travelers with a choice of full-service dining or grab-and-go meals, while two marketplace-style stores sell snacks, beverages, and travel sundries.
 The airport provides free Wi-Fi.

 The long-term lot has covered parking spaces, but the airport does not operate shuttles to the terminal, which is about a 10- to 15-minute walk away.

-Arriving passengers can rent a car; utilize rideshare services; or hire a taxi, limo, or private shuttle to downtown.
+Arriving passengers can rent a car, utilize rideshare services, or hire a taxi or limo to downtown.
 Some hotels near the airport provide complimentary guest shuttles, but otherwise, there aren't any public transportation options.
 This is the closest airport to Great Smokey Mountains National Park, so many people rent cars to drive there.

-One restaurant beyond the security checkpoint serves breakfast until 10:30 a.m., followed by a robust menu of burgers, sandwiches, pizza, and Mexican dishes.
+One restaurant beyond the security checkpoint serves breakfast until 10:30 a.m., followed by a robust lunch and dinner menu of burgers, sandwiches, pizza, and Mexican dishes.
 You can access free Wi-Fi throughout the terminal.

-Tri-Cities Airport, located 3 miles off Interstate 81 at exit 63 in Blountville, serves several counties in northeastern Tennessee, southwestern Virginia, western North Carolina, and southeastern Kentucky.
+Tri-Cities Airport, located three miles off Interstate 81 at exit 63 in Blountville, serves several counties in northeastern Tennessee, southwestern Virginia, western North Carolina, and southeastern Kentucky.